Merovex/innovators-reading-list/mattis.md

 1. "Irrevocable world view" is what the Muslims have.

 2. Are the outcomes of the Enlightenment worth defending?
 If so, we need to.
-Enlightement includes the concept of tolerance of different thought.
+Enlightenment includes the concept of tolerance of different thought.
 We need to be intolerant about defending tolerance.

 3. The military will hold the line, but only if WE can keep them informed.

 4. They are committed and unapologetic about their world view...we need to be, too.
 (See point 2)

-5. Avoid "Dramatic Instance fallacy," which he defines differently than you find online.
+5. Avoid "Dramatic Instance fallacy," which he defines differently than you find on line.
 He said a dramatic event in your life will create a vividness that will lead to bias which in turn becomes racism (he was talking combat).
 Kill racism, relieve officers who are smitten with it.

 6. "Be unapologetic about your opinion and culture."